RMIT's School of Art is a hub for emerging artists, researchers and practitioners to engage with contemporary art and

 The School supports teaching and research programs, artists-in-residence, galleries, public programs, international conferences, student and staff exchange, study tours and publishing — all with a strong inclination to community engagement and social transformation.

-Finally, the School of Art works closely INTERSECT, six creative projects that together form a dynamic program of exhibitions, residencies, creative laboratories, talks and events.
+Finally, the School of Art works closely with INTERSECT, six creative projects that together form a dynamic program of exhibitions, residencies, creative laboratories, talks and events.

 Acknowledgement of Country